Adige-Calculations/OpenFOAM-handbook/src/6_mesh/cfmesh.md

 the geometry and more it is low more it will be precise and computationally expensive, I found 15 being a good compromise, the default is 45.
-Secondly, to set the boundary condition in the easiest way, open the .fms file (OpenFOAM format) to change the type of boundaries (wall, patch, empty) in the first rows.
+Secondly, to set the boundary condition in the easiest way, open the .fms file (OpenFOAM® format) to change the type of boundaries (wall, patch, empty) in the first rows.
 Then the following modifications acts on the dictionary system/meshDict.
 Then to run the cited dictionary type the command: